contao/docs/docs/manual/guides/mumble.en.md

 ## Certificate Management

-With Mumble, you generally do not have to think of a user name or password, but are identified by means of a certificate.
+With Mumble, you generally do not have to think of a username or password, but are identified by means of a certificate.
 If you already have a certificate (e.g. a mail certificate or similar) you can use it.
 But you can also have a certificate created by Mumble.